NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsC.clean.rst

 :ref:`bgcolour-24` can be used to alter the desktop colour of the main screen.

-:ref:`disp-colour` can be used to switch between Extended Colour Drivers and the Standard Colour Drivers.
+DISP\_COLOUR can be used to switch between Extended Colour Drivers and the Standard Colour Drivers.

 --------------